-At visible wavelengths, the terrestrial night sky is very dark which allows astronomers to see back to within a few billion years of the Big Bang using the most powerful optical telescopes on Earth.
-At infrared wavelengths, the night sky is orders of magnitude brighter due to hydroxyl emission in the upper atmosphere1.
+t visible wavelengths, the terrestrial night sky is very dark which allows astronomers to see back to within a few billion years of the Big Bang using the most powerful optical telescopes on Earth.
+At infrared wavelengths, the night sky is orders of magnitude brighter due to hydroxyl emission in the upper atmosphere.
 This is a fundamental obstacle because a great deal of information about the early universe emerges in this part of the spectrum.
 One approach to bypassing the atmosphere is to launch a space telescope to get above it.
 This option, however, is hugely expensive and the size of an orbiting telescope is limited.

 A solution to the apparently insoluble problem of the infrared night sky emerged in 2004 when our team began to explore new developments in photonics.
 The infrared sky is bright because the atmosphere glows in hundreds of very narrow spectral lines.
 Without these lines, the night sky would appear 30-60 times darker.
-So how do we suppress such a large number of irregularly spaced night-sky lines by factors of hundreds to thousands in an efficient way?
-Previous attempts using ruled gratings and masks^{1,2} are ultimately flawed because of scattering by the grating and bulk optics3.
+So how do we suppress such a large number of irregularly spaced night skylines by factors of hundreds to thousands in an efficient way?
+Previous attempts using ruled gratings and masks are ultimately flawed because of scattering by the grating and bulk optics.
 The hydroxyl emission must be filtered before the light is allowed to enter the spectrograph.

 Two technological innovations were required to achieve an efficient sky-suppressing filter.
-The first was non-periodic fibre Bragg gratings^{4,5} (FBG) capable of suppressing up to 400 narrow lines at high resolution ($\lambda/\delta\lambda\approx10,000$) and high attenuation (~30 dB) over a large bandpass (~200 nm) with low attenuation between the lines (<0.2 dB).
-The second innovation was a multi-to-single mode fibre converter,^{6,7,8} a device we call a "photonic lantern."
-Multimode fibres are needed to collect light that has been smeared by atmospheric turbulence; single mode fibres are required for the gratings.
+The first was non-periodic fibre Bragg gratings $^{4,5}$ (FBGs) capable of suppressing up to 400 narrow lines at high resolution ( $\lambda/\delta\lambda{\approx}10{,}000$ ) and at high attenuation ( ${\sim}30$ dB) over a large bandpass ( ${\sim}200$ nm) with low attenuation between the lines ( ${<}0.2$ dB).
+The second innovation was a multito-single-mode fibre (MMF to SMF) converter $^{6-8}$ , a device we call a 'photonic lantern.'
+Multi-mode fibres are needed to collect light that has been smeared by atmospheric turbulence; SMFs are required for the gratings.
 The converters provide efficient interchange between these two formats.

-Here we demonstrate that our new complex grating technology solves the problem of suppressing the bright infrared night sky.
-The bright lines are completely removed with high efficiency and at high spectroscopic resolution in order to minimize the loss of spectral coverage.
-This is a prototype technology that we propose to streamline in the near future in order to foster widespread use on future astronomical instruments.
+Here we demonstrate how the combination of these two advances produces a new complex grating technology that solves the problem of suppressing the bright infrared night sky.
+The bright lines are completely removed with high efficiency and at high spectroscopic resolution to minimize the loss of spectral coverage.
+This is a prototype technology that we propose to streamline in the near future to foster widespread use on future astronomical instruments.